Chapter 5. Email

 The main reason I mention POP here is that lots of mobile devices and other systems only let you check mail using POP.
 Just be careful with your settings (I usually recommend turning on the "leave mail on server" option if there is one), especially if you also use webmail or other methods for checking your mail, or you may find that once you download the mail, the POP client deletes it from the server.

 The Internet Message Access Protocol (IMAP) is currently the best way of accessing your mail remotely.
-In fact, the web mail system and Pine both use it behind the scenes to get your mail.
+In fact, the web mail system and Alpine both use it behind the scenes to get your mail.
 IMAP is similar to POP3 in that you can download your messages from the server to an email client (like Outlook or Thunderbird), but it also stores the mail on the server, so you can check the mail from several computers.

 Configuration for each program is quite different, but if you look at the information in Chapter 2, Basic Information, you should be able to fill in the options correctly.